Audio jack issues

 Detail

-I’m on a business trip in Taiwan this week so I didn’t have much time doing work on the airplane before the trip.
+I’m on a business trip in Taiwan recently so I didn’t have much time doing work on the airplane before the trip.
 I managed to find a few hours to look into the ground loop issue so I started to conduct wire to wire continuity test on the audio jacks.

 In the time I had, I was able to go through about half of wires on the rear passenger audio jacks, and discovered a few issues.
 The process is not done yet, so I haven’t decided what’s the best course of action.
-I will continue the testing when I get back home.

 Expected behavior